pocomane/retro-console-games/README.md

 Balloon Fight                                            ; good      ; NES game-boy-color Batman                                                   ;           ; NES
 Batman - Return of the Jocker                            ;           ; NES
-Battletoads                                              ; excellent ; NES game-boy game-gear Bionic Commando                                          ; good      ; NES
-Blaster Master                                           ; good      ; NES
-Bomberman                                                ;           ; NES game-boy-advance ; there is a expanded-ramake for turbografx with the same name ; GBA-NAME Classic NES series - Bomberman
+Battletoads                                              ; excellent ; NES game-gear ; The game-boy game is a different one Bionic Commando                                          ; good      ; NES Blaster Master                                           ; good      ; NES Bomberman                                                ;           ; NES game-boy-advance ; there is a expanded-ramake for turbografx with the same name ; GBA-NAME Classic NES series - Bomberman